chinapandaman/PyPDFForm/docs/api_reference.md

 printed on the PDF form.

-* **font_color** - only available if `simple_mode` is `False`, sets the global font color for texts with a tuple of RGB values
+* **font_color** - only available if `simple_mode` is `False`, sets the global font color for texts with a tuple of RGB values.

 * **text_x_offset** - only available if `simple_mode` is `False`, setting this value will offset all texts printed on the PDF form by specified value horizontally.